 Fashion designer Kenzo Takada dies from COVID-19 at age 81

-PARIS (AP) — Kenzo Takada, the iconic Franco-Japanese fashion designer famed for his jungle-infused designs and free-spirited aesthetic that channeled global travel, has died.
+PARIS (AP) — Kenzo Takada, the iconic French-Japanese fashion designer famed for his jungle-infused designs and free-spirited aesthetic that channeled global travel, has died.
 He was 81.

 The family said in a statement to French media Sunday that Takada died from complications from COVID-19 in a hospital in Neuilly-sur-Seine, near Paris.
 A public relations officer for Kenzo’s brand confirmed that Takada died, but didn’t give a cause of death.

-The fashion house issued a statement on Instagram: “It is with immense sadness that KENZO has learned of the passing of our founder… for half a century, Mr. Takada has been an emblematic personality in the fashion industry – always infusing creativity and color into the world.”
+“It is with immense sadness that KENZO has learned of the passing of our founder,” the fashion house said in a statement.
+“For half a century, Mr. Takada has been an emblematic personality in the fashion industry — always infusing creativity and color into the world.”

+Takada’s death came at the tail end of Paris Fashion Week, whose nine-day calendar is undertaking an unusual fashion season for spring-summer 2021 because of the coronavirus pandemic.
+It was only days ago that the Kenzo fashion house unveiled its bee-themed collection here.

-Though Takada had been retired from his house since 1999 to pursue a career in art, Kenzo remains one of the most respected fixtures of the high Paris fashion.
-Since 1993, the brand Kenzo has been owned owned by the French luxury goods company LVMH.
-The current designer Felipe Oliveira Baptista unveiled Kenzo’s spring-summer 2020 to fashion editors on Wednesday.
+Though Takada had been retired from his house since 1999 to pursue a career in art, Kenzo remains one of the most respected fixtures of high Paris fashion.
+Since 1993, the Kenzo brand has been owned by the French luxury goods company LVMH.

-“His amazing energy, kindness, talent and smile were contagious,” Oliveira Baptista said.
+“His amazing energy, kindness, talent and smile were contagious,” said Kenzo artistic director Felipe Oliveira Baptista, who unveiled the bee-themed collection to fashion editors Wednesday.
 “His kindred spirit will live forever.”

 Kenzo’s styles used bold color, clashing prints and were inspired by travels all over the world.